Bryan Little

-Bryan Matthew Little (born November 12, 1987) is a Canadian professional ice hockey player currently under contract for the Arizona Coyotes of the National Hockey League (NHL).
+Bryan Matthew Little (born November 12, 1987) is a Canadian former professional ice hockey centre.
 Little was selected by the Atlanta Thrashers in the first round, 12th overall, of the 2006 NHL Entry Draft.
-In November 2019, Little was injured in a game and has not played since.
+He played his entire career with the franchise, including after they moved and became the second iteration of the Winnipeg Jets.
+In November 2019, Little suffered a career-ending injury; he officially retired in 2024.

 Early life

 Although Little was born in Edmonton, Alberta, he was raised in Cambridge, Ontario.
 He grew up with his younger brother Shawn and his parents, Brenda and John.
 Little played much of his minor ice hockey for the Cambridge Hawks of the Alliance Pavilion League until the 2001–02 season.
 He played in the 2001 Quebec International Pee-Wee Hockey Tournament with Cambridge.
 He then played for the Cambridge Winter Hawks Jr. B hockey team at age 14, while he attended Southwood Secondary School until age 15, when he joined the Barrie Colts of the Ontario Hockey League (OHL).
 Little had been selected in the third round, 50th overall, in the 2003 OHL Draft after a standout season with the Winter Hawks.